TuritoYuenan/environment-monitor/README.md

 # ZimmerWetter 2: Electric Boogaloo

-> This is a university IoT project

-This is an IoT project about building a simple, easy to use weather station that provides you with reliable data of your own region, removing the need for other weather services
+This is a university IoT project about building a simple, easy to use weather station that provides you with reliable data of your own region, removing the need for other weather services

 > [Legacy version using ESP32-C3, DHT22 and Blynk](./esp32-c3/)